ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - transferContext_id OPTIONAL: An optional identifier (UUIDv2)
   used to identify the current transfer session at the application layer.

-- client_identity_pubkey REQUIRED.
-The client who sent this message.

-- server_identity_pubkey REQUIRED.
-The server for whom this message is intended.

 - lock_assertion_claim REQUIRED.
 The lock assertion claim or statement by the client.

 - lock_assertion_claim_format REQUIRED.
 The format of the claim.